adamelha/DB_music/USER-MANUAL.md

 - When user removes a playlist, from the playlists page, all the entries with the user's id and the playlist name will be deleted from the Playlists table and the playlist will no longer be available on the playlists page.

-## Creating the database (one time only, already done)
+## Creating the database (one time only, already done, no need to rerun will take a couple hours)
+- First you must execute the CREATE-DB-SCRIPT.sql script this will remove all the previous tables and rebuild them.
+- Then, cd into the directory with the python script that populates the DB: `cd SRC/API-DATA-RETRIVAL`
-- In the root of this project, run `python CREATE-DB-SCRIPT.py`.
+- Populate the database: `python populate_db.py`
 - This will take a couple hours since a very large database is built from 2 different external sites.

 ## Running the app